clairedavid/ml_in_hep/week1/NN1_modelRep.md

   name: lec05_2_nn_layers
   width: 90%
 ---
  .
-Example of a fully connected, feedforward neural network with 2 hidden layers.
+Example of a fully connected, feedforward neural network with 2 hidden layers and output size of 2.
  Bias neurons are represented in yellow circles with +1.
  <sub>Image from the author</sub>
 ```

-[Hebb rule (?) here or later?]
+The example of network depicted above is one of the earliest types of neural network and is called a Multilayer Perceptron (MLP).
+It belongs to a class of neural networks known as feed-forward neural networks, where the information flows only from inputs to outputs (without any loops).

+We will see soon how the ouputs of nodes from a given layer is calculated knowing the nodes'output of the previous layer (feedforward propagation).
+But let's first have a look of the different activation functions available on the machine learning market in the next section.